 Organizational Theory and Behavior, PLS501, should be among the first core courses taken by students.
 PLS601 is a prerequisite for Public Policy Analysis, PLS603.
 PLS605 should be taken as late as possible in a student's program to provide a capstone experience.
-With the approval of the department, an additional elective course may be substituted for Internship II, PLS612.
-To substitute the thesis for the internship requires the approval of the department.
+Part or all of the internship requirement can be waived for midcareer applicants with substantial experience.